JeremiahKaren/35percent.github.io/_posts/2016-11-21-old-kent-road-aap-loopholes.md

 Opportunity Area into a social-housing free zone, with a few added ingredients.

-Up until now developers have relied upon on claiming that their [profit-gushing developments](http://www.ourcity.london/issues/viability/house_builders_profits/) were nonetheless unviable, to duck out of building affordable housing, with spectacular results – out of nearly 5000 dwellings on the six major private developments at the Elephant there will be just 82 social rented homes.
+Up until now developers have relied upon on claiming that their [profit-gushing developments](http://www.ourcity.london/issues/viability/house_builders_profits/) were nonetheless unviable, in order to duck out of building affordable housing, with spectacular results – out of nearly 5000 dwellings on the six major private developments at the Elephant there will be just 82 social rented homes.

-But the likes of Lendlease, Delancey, Berkeley Homes and Barratt are evidently getting wary of being humiliated at [Information Tribunals](http://35percent.org/2015-06-25-heygate-viability-assessment-finally-revealed/) and [CPO inquiries](http://35percent.org/2016-09-18-aylesbury-compulsory-purchase-order-rejected/)
+But the likes of Lendlease, Delancey, Berkeley Homes and Barratt are evidently becoming wary of being humiliated at [Information Tribunals](http://35percent.org/2015-06-25-heygate-viability-assessment-finally-revealed/) and [CPO inquiries](http://35percent.org/2016-09-18-aylesbury-compulsory-purchase-order-rejected/)